long-m-r/require-fallback/README.md

 <code>require(["flbk!https://cdn.com/asset1!&!https://cdn.com/asset2!!local/asset1!&!local/asset2"],function(a1,a2){})</code>
 This could be advantageous since whichever asset fails to load first will automatically cause both assets to move to the fall back.
 Originally, both files would have to fail independently before each move to the next.
 If you're using the same CDN/package for both files then if one is down, the other will be too.

+require-fallback supports the use of child plugins.
+So if you want to do <code>"flbk!json!cdn/to.json!!json!local/to.json"</code> have at it.

-Note that require-fallback needs any plugins to implement the requireJS error callback (http://requirejs.org/docs/api.html#errbacks) to detect a failed module load.
-If none is triggered, it will erroneously assume that there is no problem.
+<em>Note that require-fallback needs any plugins to implement the requireJS error callback (http://requirejs.org/docs/api.html#errbacks) to detect a failed module load.
+If none is triggered, it will erroneously assume that there is no problem. </em>

-Currently, I am aware that require-css does not support this; however, there is a pull request to implement this feature.
+(I am aware that require-css does not support this; however, there is a pull request to implement this feature)